nikmirando1/ESPM_MCP/README.md

 ## How it works

 Your credentials stay **on your machine**.
 The MCP server runs locally, calls the ESPM API using your credentials, and returns your data to Claude.
 Nothing touches any third-party server.
+For demonstration and educational purposes â€” not an official system or compliance tool.
+Users authenticate with their own ENERGY STAR credentials locally; no data is stored or transmitted by this project.

 ```
 Claude (your question)